sg-dev/EuroCSS2019_r-ghypernet/README.md

 also create an R-project (that automatically clones the repository for you and creates a project for you).

-Please load the package `r-hypernets`:
+Please load the package `r-ghypernets`:

 ```{r}
 library(devtools)